Riga’s house price rises are slowing

 - Transaction concluded after July 1 2010.

 Since the foreign real property buyer visa scheme was launched in July 2010, most foreign buyers have been Russians, looking for properties in Riga and Jurmala.
-With Latvia considered to have one of the lowest house prices in Europe, foreigners now account for 70% of all property transactions.
+Latvia has one of the lowest house prices in Europe, and foreigners now account for 70% of all property transactions.
 In recent years, most of the in-demand properties were located in Jurmala, according to the Office of Citizenship and Migration Affairs.
 Russians have made the most purchases, followed by Ukrainians, Chinese, Kazakhs, and Uzbeks, according to Arco Real Estate’s chairman of the board of directors, Aigars Smits.

 In September 2014, Immigration Law amendments increased the threshold for obtaining a residence permit and introduced other conditions and costs, if a foreigner’s real estate was registered in the Land Register after September 1, 2014:

 - Minimum transaction value of real estate located anywhere in Latvia must be €250,000 (US$ 283,437).

 - The total cadastral value of the property at the time of acquisition should be at least €80,000 (US$ 90,700).

 - Payment of a state budget contribution worth 5% of the real estate’s transaction value.